Nizam Uddin Jalil John

-Nizam Uddin Jalil John (born 9 August 1991) is a Bangladeshi politician and a former member of Jatiya Sangsad representing Naogaon-5 constituency.
-He was elected in the 2018 election representing Awami League.
+Nizam Uddin Jalil John (born 9 August 1991) is a Bangladeshi politician and a former member of the Jatiya Sangsad representing the Naogaon-5 constituency.
+He was elected in the 2018 election as a candidate of the Awami League.

+During his term, John served on parliamentary committees and acted as a legal advisor to several local development initiatives.

+He did not contest the 2026 general election, and Md.
+Zahidul Islam Dhalu of the Bangladesh Nationalist Party won the Naogaon-5 seat.

 Personal life

 Jalil was born in Naogaon Sadar Upazila, Naogaon District.
-His father's name is Abdul Jalil, who served as the general secretary of Awami League and his mother's name is Rehana Jalil.
+His father's name is Abdul Jalil, who served as the general secretary of the Awami League, and his mother's name is Rehana Jalil.
 He joined the law profession in 2018.

 Political life

-Nizam was elected in the 2018 Jatiya Sangsad election for Awami League, representing Naogaon-5 constituency, he is the youngest member of the 11th National Parliament.
+Nizam Uddin Jalil John was elected to the Jatiya Sangsad in the 2018 election as a candidate of the Awami League, representing the Naogaon-5 constituency.
+At the time, he was one of the youngest members of the 11th National Parliament.

+During his tenure, John served on parliamentary committees and acted as a legal advisor for local development and governance projects in Naogaon-5.
+He completed his term on 6 August 2024, after which he did not contest the 2026 general election, and the seat was won by Md.
+Zahidul Islam Dhalu of the Bangladesh Nationalist Party.